hyperledger-archives/fabric/docs/Setup/Network-setup.md

 #### Installing Docker

 With this approach, there are multiple choices as to how to run Docker.
 Using [Docker Toolbox](https://docs.docker.com/toolbox/overview/) or one of the new native Docker runtime environments for [Mac OSX](https://docs.docker.com/engine/installation/mac/) or [Windows](https://docs.docker.com/engine/installation/windows/).
-There are some subtle differences between the two when it comes to configuring a peer network.
+There are some subtle differences between how Docker runs natively on Mac and Windows versus in a virtualized context on Linux.
 We'll call those out where appropriate, below when we get to the point of actually running the various components.

+#### Pulling the images from DockerHub

 Once you have Docker (1.11 or greater) installed and running, and before starting any of the fabric components, you will need to first pull the fabric images from DockerHub.